-· · Exception Zoning Мар By-law File Reference 149 OS-1-149 19 2019- n/a i) L Location: part of 605 Fernbank Road ii) L Legal Description: part of Block 38 Plan 65M-4022 iii) 1 Notwithstanding any other provisions of this By-law, a day nursery and related administrative uses, and 6 accessory community uses are also permitted on the 5 subject lands. iv) F For the subject lands, the definition of accessory C community uses shall be: " "Uses incidental or subordinate to the principal use on t the lands subject to OS-1-149 where facilities are F provided on behalf of a government or non-profit C organization for community activities, such as arts, crafts, recreational, social, charitable and educational activities."
+Exception Zoning Мар By-law File Reference 149 OS-1-149 19 2019- n/a i) L Location: part of 605 Fernbank Road ii) L Legal Description: part of Block 38 Plan 65M-4022 iii) 1 Notwithstanding any other provisions of this By-law, a day nursery and related administrative uses, and 8 accessory community uses are also permitted on the 5 subject lands. iv) F For the subject lands, the definition of accessory C community uses shall be: · · "Uses incidental or subordinate to the principal use on t he lands subjec t to OS S-1-149 where fa icilities are ŗ provided on beh alf of a a government or non-profit C organization for comm unity activities, s uch as arts, C crafts, recreation nal, so cial, charitable a nd educational activities."